-A native of France, Edwige Simon moved to the U.S. in 1999.
+Edwige Simon, a native of France, moved to the U.S. in 1999.
 She holds master’s degrees in American Studies, French and Education and currently works as a Language Technology Program Coordinator for the Anderson Language Technology Center (ALTEC) at the University of Colorado.
 Her 2012 dissertation is titled The impact of online teaching on higher education faculty’s professional identity and the role of technology: The coming of age of the virtual teacher.

 Kate Starbird received a Bachelor of Science degree in Computer Science from Stanford University, where she played on the women’s basketball team before a career as a professional basketball player.
 Her dissertation, Crowdwork, Crisis and Convergence: How the Connected Crowd Organizes Information during Mass Disruption Events was completed in 2012.
 Starbird is now on the faculty of the Department of Human-Centered Design & Engineering at the University of Washington, Seattle.

 Revi Sterling worked for Microsoft for 10 years, five of which were spent in the external research program group where she began outreach efforts to increase the number of female computer scientists and technologists.
 Her 2008 dissertation is titled Advancement Through Interactive Radio.
-She is the Anita Borg Institute’s 2012 Women of Vision Award Winner for Social Impact and currently directs the ATLAS MS ICTD program.
+She is the Anita Borg Institute’s 2012 Women of Vision Award Winner for Social Impact and is the former director and co-founder of the ATLAS MS ICTD program.

 Heather Underwood graduated with a computer science degree from the University of Washington in 2009.
 Working in Bangalore, India, stimulated her desire to travel and learn about cultures worldwide.
 Her 2013 dissertation is titled The PartoPen: Using Digital Pen Technology to Improve Maternal Labor Monitoring in the Developing World.